fabioformosa/spring-boot-handover/README.md

 ## LIMITATIONS

-Currently, the only way to prove the handover is embedded the main app in a jetty and the plugin in a tomcat (or vice versa).
+Currently, the only way to prove the handover is to embed the main app in a jetty server and the plugin in a tomcat server (or vice versa).